TravelingTice/neighbourhood-map/README.md

     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

+## Deploy to Production

+To create a production version of the app, run the command: `npm run build` and a folder will be created including a version of the app, ready to be deployed.

+### Service worker

+The production version also includes a service worker that caches the website for use when the user is disconnected from the internet.
+However, this service worker will only work:
+1. On browsers and devices that support the service worker
+2. Only on HTTPS websites